yet-another-static-site-generator/yass/docs/details.md

 output directory.
 If you change any layout file from layouts directory all HTML files which use this layout (directly, not as included) will be updated too.
 If you have enabled creating sitemaps, it will be upgraded or created too if needed, same with file `robots.txt`.
+If you have enabled creating atom feed, it will be upgrade or create `atom.xml` file if needed.

 ### Limitations
 - At this moment, when you browsing your project, you must enter valid address